 This is an appealing option for many students, especially those who are not strong test-takers but would otherwise be strong candidates.
-For this reason, test-optional schools tend to see increases in the numbers of students who apply, along with decreases in the numbers of lower scores reported, thus simultaneously inflating average test scores and making schools appear more selective.
+For this reason, test-optional schools tend to see increases in the number of students who apply, along with decreases in the number of lower scores reported, thus simultaneously inflating average test scores and making schools appear more selective.

 With that said, students should always read the fine print.
 Some test-optional colleges and universities may still require test scores for out-of-state students, international students, and/or students applying for certain scholarships.
 Others may waive testing requirements only for students who meet a minimum GPA.

 Furthermore, test scores can still be a way for strong test-takers to distinguish themselves.
 A majority of students applying to the most selective test-optional institutions still choose to submit scores, and many schools prefer to see scores if students have them.